 What is the difference between a casket and a coffin?

 The purpose of a casket or coffin is the same—to provide a dignified way to house the body of the deceased.
 The difference between the two is primarily the design.
 A coffin has eight sides and is shaped somewhat like a body.
 A coffin is rectangular.
 While we don’t normally see coffins in use in North America today, this design is still used in other parts of the world.

 How much does a casket cost?

 Casket costs vary widely.
 A simple casket may be as low as a $1,000.
-Fully customized high end models can go as high as tens of thousands of dollars.
-Fortunately, there are a wide range of options in all price ranges.
+Fully customized high-end models can go as high as tens of thousands of dollars.
+Fortunately, there is a wide range of options in all price ranges.
 This means you can easily find a beautiful casket to suit any taste and budget.